kancherlakishorereddy/DBS-Project/readme.md

-# Starbucks Card Management System
+# Starbucks Sales and Card Management System

 This was our Academic Project for Database Systems course during 6th semster at IITBBS.